allegro/allegro.tech/_posts/2020-10-12-bigdata-marketing.md

 - make a full join on X and Y using offer’s unique key - dataset Z of type `Tuple(OfferStateX, OfferStateY)`,
 - based on dataset Z content we decide to generate appropriate events:
     - if both values are non-empty, we generate an event with the calculated difference between state X and Y
     - if the value of X is empty, we generate an event on removal from the feed
     - if the Y value is empty, we generate an event on addition of a new offer to the event feed
-- generated events are sent to Kafka’s topic that is constantly consumed by the service (connector) responsible for sending offers to a marketing partner,
-- save snapshot X on HDFS (in the next run it will act as a snapshot Y)
+- generated events are sent to Kafka’s topic that is constantly consumed by the service (connector) responsible for sending offers to a marketing partner, -- save snapshot X on HDFS (in the next run it will act as a snapshot Y)

 ![Streaming API architecture](/img/articles/2020-10-12-bigdata-marketing/streaming-api.svg)

 I'm sure you're wondering how much latency this solution adds.
 Well, it turned out to be only 20 minutes and in our case it is totally acceptable.
-It is also worth to mention that our Kafka’s topic is scalable in case a new partnership appears.
+It is also worth mentioning that our Kafka topic is scalable in case a new partnership appears.
 This is because the event model contains information about its destinations.
 Thanks to this approach, we reduce the amount of data sent, thus limiting the traffic of millions of sent events to just tens of thousands.